ncarthy/kodi-crestron/current/src/README.txt

-This VT Pro-e project requires at least version 4.2 of Crestron Visiontools Pro-e

-A note about thumbnails:
+1. A note about thumbnails:
 XBMC stores image files (thumbnails, fanart etc.) with a .tbn extension.
 Xpanel and TPS-6X touchpanels do not recognise these files as image files.
-The solution to this problem that I employed was to make a copy of the thumbnail file and save the new version with the extension .jpg.
-I then set the "UseJpgExtension" parameter on XBMC.umc to "1d".

-I wrote a simple .NET console program that did the copying.
-A version can be found in the utils directory.
-Run it from a Cmd.exe window.
-It requires .NET 2.0
+The solution to this problem was to append "?image.jpg" to the end of the image urls.
+This is not required for Android/iPad/iPhone but it doesn't affect their operation either.

+When the 'UseJpgExtension' parameter on XBMC v2.umc is set to "1d" then the "?image.jpg" string is appended.
+Otherwise not/

+2. General Advice
-You no longer need to use the latest nightly version of XBMC for best results: The Eden release has all the functionality needed.
+Use the Eden release of XBMC for best results.